vectordotdev/vector/rfcs/2021-09-21-9292-throttle-transform.md

 ### In scope

-* Dropping events (logs and metrics) to rate limit an event stream
+* Dropping logs to rate limit an event stream
 * Rate limit by both bytes (unserialized) and events
 * Exclude events with VRL conditions
-* Specify buckets based on the value of a key in the event
+* Optionally specify buckets based on the value of a key in the event

 ### Out of scope